Functional-Bus-Description-Language/Specification/src/glossary.typ

 #block(breakable:false)[
 / pure exit register:
   The term pure exit register is used to refer to the exit register containing no proc params.
 ]

 #block(breakable:false)[
+/ register:
+  A logical set of storage elements which content can be read or written by providing a single address.
+  The set can be empty when the number of physical storage elements equals 0.
+]

+#block(breakable:false)[